CSM welcomes new executives to leadership team

 Ellen Flowers-Fields has accepted the position of associate vice president, Continuing Education and Workforce Development, effective Dec.
 9. Erin Ebersole has accepted the position of associate vice president, Planning, Institutional Effectiveness and Research, and Sybol Cook Anderson has accepted the position of executive director, Diversity and Inclusion.
 Ebersole’s and Anderson’s appointments are effective Jan.
 6.

-“This is an exciting time to be joining our College of Southern Maryland team and these appointments reflect our commitment to our students, faculty, and staff,” CSM President Maureen Murphy said in a release from the college.
-“Ellen, Erin and Sybol bring a tremendous amount of skill and diverse experience to our communities as we continue our pursuit to improve student completion and success; build on our economic development partnerships in the region; and intertwine ourselves with the prosperity of future Southern Maryland generations.”
+“This is an exciting time to be joining our College of Southern Maryland team and these appointments reflect our commitment to our students, faculty, and staff,” said CSM President Maureen Murphy.
+“Ellen, Erin, and Sybol bring a tremendous amount of skill and diverse experience to our communities as we continue our pursuit to improve student completion and success; build on our economic development partnerships in the region; and intertwine ourselves with the prosperity of future Southern Maryland generations.”

 Filing these vacancies also fulfills immediate needs for our mission, explained Murphy.
 In the last year alone, CSM has joined Achieving the Dream, a network of more than 220 colleges in 43 states dedicated to improving student success.
 CSM was also named as one of 150 community colleges eligible to compete for the $1 million Aspen Prize for Community College Excellence, the nation’s signature recognition of high achievement and performance among America’s community colleges.